Anonymized composite (Northline B2B)—multiple implementations.

 Next step for readers

-If your team mirrors this story—strong activity, weak reproducibility—run the diagnostic, pick one queue, and fill the workflow canvas before the next vendor demo.
+If your team mirrors this story—high activity, low reproducibility—run the diagnostic, pick one queue, fill the canvas, and schedule biweekly eval review before the next vendor demo.
+Depth on outcomes mapping: from prompts to business outcomes.
+Depth on maturity placement: implementation ladder.